Windsor and Maidenhead, United Kingdom

 About Charters School

-Charters School, an academy, is an 11-18 mixed comprehensive school of 1700 students with over 450 students in the Sixth Form in Ascot, Berkshire.
+Charters School, an academy, is an 11-18 mixed comprehensive school of 1650 students with over 400 students in the Sixth Form in Ascot, Berkshire.
 The school provides a complete range of opportunities for students to achieve well academically and for successful personal development within a caring and supportive environment.
 The school has held academy status since 2012.
 There are four houses at the school, each named after a famous role model; (Winston) Churchill, (Florence) Nightingale, (Emmeline) Pankhurst, and (Neil) Armstrong.
-The school was opened on the 23rd April 1958, which is also St. George’s Day and Shakespeare’s birthday.
+The school has just celebrated it's 60th anniversary, having been opened on the 23rd April 1958, which is also St. George’s Day and Shakespeare’s birthday.
 The red cross of the school badge comes from the cross of St. George, the dagger symbolises Shakespeare and the stag is the symbol of Berkshire.

 Values and vision